masak/alma/README.md

 "Did you know that macros allow introspection and modification of program elements from within the program itself?", Bond offers.

 The man tries to rise from the floor. "*What?!*", he cries, panting.
 "Won't that lead to a Russell's paradox situation?"
-He half runs, half stumbles to the place on the floor here the gun is.
+He half runs, half stumbles to the place on the floor where the gun is.

 Bond is right after him and kicks the pistol out of his hand.
 "No, I don't think so!", he shouts.
 "Computer programs are basically constructivist, so they don't fall prey to naïve set-theoretic paradoxes."
 He takes the same kind of stranglehold on the agent as he did in the last flashback, and drags him to the nearest sink.
 "Besides, even `BEGIN` blocks are vulnerable to non-terminating code.
 It's all about freedom under responsibility."